sunaku/tork/README.md

 Operation
 ---------

-* Press Control-Z to forcibly run all tests, even if there are no changes in your Ruby application.
+* Press Control-Z (or send the SIGTSTP signal) to forcibly run all tests, even if there are no changes in your Ruby application.

-* Press Control-\ (backslash) to forcibly reabsorb the test execution overhead, even if its sources have not changed.
+* Press Control-\ (or send the SIGQUIT signal) to forcibly reabsorb the test execution overhead, even if its sources have not changed.

-* Press Control-C to quit the test loop.
+* Press Control-C (or send the SIGINT signal) to quit the test loop.

 License